SAIS-S2S-Technology/Roadmap/Roadmap.md

 While you can find out more about our operations in the sections below, here is the roundup of how you can become a part of SAIS S2S Technology:

 * **Lead and contribute**.
-Want to drive how SAIS adapts to technological progress?
+Want to shape how SAIS adapts to technological progress?
 Join our team.
 We are open, horizontal and mission-driven.
 Just contact us and we will find the best option for you.
 * **Learn or teach**.
-Join the CAPS workshop taking place across 10 sessions in the Fall18 semester to learn about AI strategy and build and present advanced projects in Python.
-You can also go one step further and teach one of the CAPS sessions.
+Join the CAPS workshop taking place across 10 sessions in the Fall18 semester to learn about AI strategy and build advanced projects in Python.
+You are also welcome to go one step further and teach one of the CAPS sessions.
 * **Read and attend**.
 Subscribe to our newsletter to stay up to date on our events and receive dedicated tech-policy content.

 Hope to see you on campus!